Nikit22/Smart-Penguins/README.md

 # Smart-Penguins 🐧
-Basic experiment of using reinforcement learning (via Unity ML-Agents) in game dev
+Basic experiment of using reinforcement learning (via Unity ML-Agents)